 If you have been in an accident with a drunk driver, you don’t have to bear the financial toll.
-Under Georgia law, you can recover money to pay medical bills and other losses, and you may also be eligible for large financial awards.
-A Duluth drunk driving accident lawyer can help you.
+Under Georgia law, you can recover money to pay medical bills and other losses, including other large financial awards.
+A drunk driving accident victim lawyer in Duluth from John Foy & Associates can help you.

-What is the legal definition of “DUI” in Duluth?
+What Is the Legal Definition of “DUI” in Duluth?

 - Prescription drugs